Kymi Ring

-The KymiRing is a motor racing circuit in Kausala of the Iitti municipality, Päijänne Tavastia, Finland, bordering the Kymenlaakso's regional capital Kouvola, and located 110 km north-east of the capital Helsinki.
+The KymiRing is a motor racing circuit in Kausala of the Iitti municipality, Päijät-Häme, Finland, bordering the Kymenlaakso's regional capital Kouvola, and located 110 km north-east of the capital Helsinki.
 It was planned that it would be the first circuit in Finland to hold an FIA Grade 1 license.
 While the circuit itself was built to meet both Formula 1 and MotoGP specifications, hosting a Formula 1 Grand Prix would require substantial investment in both the track's facilities and in race hosting fees.

 The track was officially opened on 19 August 2019 with a small MotoGP test.
 In July 2022, the developer was reported as being in administration.

 The name "Kymi" comes from the Kymi River (Kymijoki), in the valley of which the race track is located.

 Facilities

 The main racetrack, designed by Pohjola and Apex Circuit Design Ltd is 4.650 km long.
 In addition, the complex will have a 1.56 km rallycross track with a 0.1 km joker lap, diverting from the main circuit's finish line.

 Driver training facilities for the use of local driving schools are located next to the main track, using parts of the track to provide various customisable training modules.
 A traffic safety theme park for families with children is also included in the plans.

 Kymi Ring in its entirety covers an area of 1.8 km2.
 The infield of the track can be utilised as a venue for fairs, festivals and other mass events, with room for hospitality and dining services.
 Potential businesses, especially those of the automotive trade, have been designated a business park area at the circuit's outskirts, next to the main road 12.

 Accommodation services at the circuit consist mainly of trackside cabins, called "toy barns" by the circuit management.

 As of September 2021, the track, paddock and offices have been completed, with the cost of 30 million Euro.
 The track has permits to build for 150,000m² of floor space, with 9,000m² currently being used.
 No hotels or grandstands exist yet.

 In June 2022, the developer was reported as being in administration, due to two construction companies filing for a non-payment total of €634,000.

-Kymi Ring was intended to be the first and only track in the Nordic countries designed to meet the highest (Grade 1) license requirements for the FIA.
+In February 2024, the circuit was purchased by a Hungarian consortium.